HusCod25/EatoraAI/RLS_POLICIES_DOCUMENTATION.md

 # Row Level Security (RLS) Policies Documentation

-This document describes all RLS policies in the chompsy.ai database.
+This document describes all RLS policies in the MunchiesAI™ database.

 ## Overview